This note derives the expectation energy for a wave function given by a single Slater determinant.

 same pair of numbers as

-the two numbers left by the set of numbers not equal to
+must be the two numbers left by the set of numbers not equal to and

 Consider the Coulomb terms first.
 For those the two Hartree products